jshin96/Generate_Tutorial/README.md

  now clone the repository
-mkdir Configuration && cd Configuration git clone .../GenProduction cd .. scram b
+mkdir Configuration && cd Configuration mkdir GenProduction && cd GenProduction mkdir python && cd python

 Now you need the configuration file.
 Look at TOP-RunIISummer19UL18_No_decay.py as aa sample
 https://cms-pdmv.cern.ch/mcm to find a sample similar to yours and use their command and fragment file.

+then put the configuration file in here go back to src scram b

 This will give a file that can be used in crab, but you need a crab submit file to submit the file that was just produced. look at submit_crab_gen_py